-Stormwater is the water that flows as a result of rainfall or melting snow and ice.
+Stormwater is the water that flows due to rainfall or melting snow and ice.
 Stormwater does not pass through a treatment plant before it flows into streams and lakes.
-Because of this, it is important to protect the quality of stormwater by minimizing the amount of pollutants that it picks up between the place it falls and the natural waterways it flows into.
+Because of this, it is important to protect the quality of stormwater by minimizing the amount of pollutants that it picks up between where it falls and the natural waterways into which it flows.
 The District is, in fact, required to do this by the Clean Water Act.

 As part of the Clean Water Act, owners of Municipal Small Storm Sewer Systems (MS4) are required to obtain a permit to discharge stormwater into streams and lakes.
 Castle Pines Metropolitan District falls under the requirements of this program.

 The District’s MS4 Permit requires that we implement certain specific Minimum Control Measures to protect stormwater quality.
 The programs implemented by the District to meet its goals for protecting stormwater quality include:

 Public Education and Outreach

 The goal of this program is to make the public aware of the impacts their actions have on stormwater quality and to try to get residents to make more sustainable choices.
 The District has united with other local districts and governments to sponsor educational programs to inform the public on ways to minimize stormwater pollution.
 These programs include placing educational messages in local newspapers and television stations, placing educational flyers in utility bill mailings, and maintaining a stormwater quality oriented web site at: https://www.douglas.co.us/water/stormwater/

 We encourage questions and comments from the public regarding our stormwater quality program.
 If you have a question or comment, please click here: email@example.com

 Illicit Discharge Detection and Elimination